Pay Your Enrollment Fee

 $50.00 non-refundable application fee

 Everyone who submits an application for admission must pay the $50.00 application fee.
-Pay your non-refundable application fee through the online application, through EaglePay, or through the Office of the Bursar.
+You will be prompted to pay your non-refundable application fee on your application status page after submission of your application.

 Official transcripts from all community colleges, colleges, and/or universities attended

 An undergraduate degree from an accredited college or university is required.
-A transcript is a record of all your academic coursework.
 Official transcripts can be sent electronically or in paper form.
-For your transcript to be considered official, it must be sent directly from your institution, approved transcript service (e.g. Parchment), or delivered in an envelope sealed with an official seal, stamp, signature from your institution.
+For your transcript to be considered official, it must be sent directly from your institution, approved transcript service (e.g. Parchment) or delivered in an envelope sealed with an official seal, stamp, signature from your institution.

 International students only